Achievable logoAchievable logo

 • Experiential intelligence: Creative problem solving and adapting to new situations.

-• Componential intelligence: Analytical skills like logical reasoning and abstract thinking, typically measured by IQ tests.
+• Componential intelligence: Analytical skills such as logical reasoning and abstract thinking, typically measured by IQ tests.

 • Contextual intelligence: Practical, everyday problem solving, often called “street smarts.”